Jhana1/CAPA-Benchmark/README.md

-# Parallel-AAA
+# CAPA-Benchmarker
-The Codebase of my FYP
+Benchmarking unit for CAPA